RareSkills/learn-solidity/content/08-storage-variables.md

 Now we introduce the **storage variable.**

-These look like “class variables” in other languages, but don’t really behave like them.
+These look like "class variables" in other languages, but don’t really behave like them.
 You can think of them as **variables that behave like a miniature database.**

 Let’s look at an example